 - FLP Eligibility Criteria:

-- Projects must be located within a Nevada Forest Legacy Area as identified in the Nevada Forest Action Plan.
+- Projects must be located within a designated Nevada Forest Legacy Area, or other high priority landscape, as identified in the Nevada Forest Action Plan.

 - Identified Forest Legacy Areas (refer to Figure 1):

 - Tahoe/Sierra Front

 - Mt.
 Charleston

 - Project must be sponsored by a land trust organization or local/tribal government agency.